jumpnow/jumpnowtek-site/_posts/2018-01-24-Odroid-C2-Systems-with-Yocto.md

 The only dtb built is **meson-gxbb-odroidc2.dtb**.

-The systems are 64-bit.
+The kernel and userland are 64-bit.

 The u-boot version is **2017.09**.

+A **boot.scr** is required.
+There are source files for either SD card or eMMC booting.
+You can choose which with a variable in **local.conf** described below.

 These are **sysvinit** systems using [eudev][eudev].

-Python **3.5.3** is installed.
+Python **3.5.3** is installed as are the standard C/C++ compiler tools.

-A **boot.scr** is required.
-The default builds for use with an SD card.

-    meta-odroid-c2/recipes-bsp/u-boot-scr/files/sd-boot.cmd

-There is an eMMC version also.

-    meta-odroid-c2/recipes-bsp/u-boot-scr/files/emmc-boot.cmd

-Modify the **u-boot-scr.bb** recipe to switch.

 ### Ubuntu Setup